-Provided approval has been obtained from the Principal, the Standard may be applied to the welding of sheet steels up to 4.8 mm thickness in structures designed in accordance with AS 4100 and NZS 3404.1, where category GP is specified.
-The welding of sheet steels thicker than 4.8 mm, shall comply with the requirements of AS/NZS 1554.1.
+The Standard specifies requirements equivalent to AS/NZS 1554.1 category GP arc welding.
+For the welding of sheet steels thicker than 4.8 mm, the requirements of AS/NZS 1554.1 apply.

-When stud welding through the flat portion of decking or roofing onto supporting structural members, the weld procedure shall comply with the requirements of AS/NZS 1554.2.
+For stud welding through the flat portion of decking or roofing onto supporting structural members, AS/NZS 1554.2 applies.